Gangs of New York: Post-production and distribution

 After post-production was nearly completed in 2001, the film was delayed for over a year.
 The official justification was that after the September 11 attacks, certain elements of the picture may have made audiences uncomfortable; the film's closing shot is a view of modern-day New York City, complete with the World Trade Center's towers, despite them having been destroyed by the attacks over a year before the film's release.
 Scorsese also went on a two-month hiatus during the film's editing.
-However, this explanation was refuted in Scorsese's own contemporary statements, where he noted that the production was still filming pick-ups even into October 2002.
-The filmmakers had also considered removing the towers, having the towers dissolved out from the shot to acknowledge their disappearance, or remove the entire sequence altogether.
+However, this explanation was refuted in Scorsese's contemporary statements, where he noted the production was still filming pick-ups, even into October 2002.
+The filmmakers had also considered removing the towers, having the towers dissolved out of the shot to acknowledge their disappearance, or remove the entire sequence altogether.
 It was ultimately decided to keep the towers unaltered.

 Weinstein kept demanding cuts to the film's length, and some of those cuts were eventually made.
 In December 2001, film critic Jeffrey Wells reviewed a purported workprint of the film as it existed in the fall of 2001.
-Wells reported the work print lacked narration, was about 20 minutes longer, and although it was "different than the [theatrical] version ... scene after scene after scene play[s] exactly the same in both."
+Wells reported the work print lacked narration, was about 20 minutes longer, and although it was "different than the [theatrical] version ... scene after scene after scene play[s] exactly the same in both".
 Despite the similarities, Wells found the work print to be richer and more satisfying than the theatrical version.
-While Scorsese has stated the theatrical version is his final cut, he reportedly "passed along [the] three-hour-plus [work print] version of Gangs on tape [to friends] and confided, 'Putting aside my contractual obligation to deliver a shorter, two-hour-and-forty-minute version to Miramax, this is the version I'm happiest with,' or words to that effect."
+While Scorsese has stated the theatrical version is his final cut, he reportedly "passed along [the] three-hour-plus [work print] version of Gangs on tape [to friends] and confided, 'Putting aside my contractual obligation to deliver a shorter, two-hour-and-forty-minute version to Miramax, this is the version I'm happiest with,' or words to that effect".

 Scorsese considered retiring from filmmaking after the experience of working on the film.